 LSU QB Myles Brennan suffered 'severe' injury to his left arm; unclear when he'll return

-BATON ROUGE - LSU quarterback Myle Brennan suffered a "severe" injury to his left arm, the football team announced Monday.
+BATON ROUGE - LSU quarterback Myle Brennan tweeted Tuesday afternoon that his arm surgery "went really well" after a devastating injury once again sidelined his LSU quarterback career.

+Surgery went really well.
+Thank y’all for all the prayers.
+Gods got me ????— Myles Brennan (@MylesBrennan) August 3, 2021

+LSU confirmed the news on Monday afternoon that the senior quarterback from Mississippi had suffered a "severe" injury to his left arm and would need surgery.

 Coach Ed Orgeron confirmed the injury Monday, saying it's unclear when Brennan will be cleared to play again.